-- 1. what is an inode?
-(1p) - 2.
-Assume block pointers are 4 Bytes (32 bits) long.
-How large should the size of the logical blocks be in order for the inodes to be able to point to any portion of a 2 TiB (2 bytes) disk? what about a 8 TiB (2 bytes) disk?
-(2p) - 3.
-Discuss advantages and disadvantages of the two logical block sizes.
-Consider at least two different aspects.
-(2p) - 4.
-Assume block pointers are 4 Bytes long and n=1.
-What is the maximum size of a file given the adopted indexed allocation scheme?
+- 4. Assume block pointers are still 4 bytes long.
+What is the maximum size of a file given the adopted indexed allocation scheme described above with $n \times physical\block\size$ logical blocks? what about $m \times physical\block\size$ logical blocks?
 (2p) - 5.
-Suppose only whole blocks may be read or written, that operations on blocks are carried in memory, that only direct pointers are used for indexed allocation, that needed inodes are already in main memory, that you do not need to account for writing inodes back to disk, and that free blocks are available with known disk positions in memory (no I/O needed to find them).
-We would like to add one full block of data between the 4th and the $5^{th}$ data blocks of a file that takes up 8 logical blocks.
+Suppose only whole blocks may be read to / written from memory, that operations on blocks are carried in memory, that only direct pointers are used for indexed allocation, that needed inodes are already in main memory, that you do not need to account for writing inodes back to disk, and that free blocks are available with known disk positions in memory (no I/O needed to find them).
+We would like to add one full logical block of data between the 4th and the 5th logical data blocks of a file that takes up 8 logical blocks.
 How many I/O operations on logical blocks are required for each of: (a) contiguous allocation, (b) indexed allocation, and (c) linked allocation.
 (3p)

 A replay attack consists in an attacker listening and repeating valid data (e.g., passwords) in order to gain access to secret data.
 One mechanism to resist replay attacks in password authentication is to use one-time passwords.
+The idea is that the password is unusable by the time the attacker learned it by repeating it.
 For this, a list of n passwords is prepared and shared between the system and the user in a secure way.
 Passwords can only be used once.

 Instead of sharing a big list of n passwords, a system and a user program can instead share a single "main password" pw.
-They can change pw after each n authentications (the mechanism for changing passwords in a secure manner is not relevant for this problem).
+They can change pw after each n authentications (the mechanism for changing the main password in a secure manner is not relevant for this problem).